top of page

 Gabriel Herrera is an up-and-coming jazz trombonist, composer, and arranger from State College, Pennsylvania who has performed alongside some of today’s foremost jazz luminaries on some of the world’s most acclaimed stages.

 Currently, Herrera is pursuing his MM in Trombone Performance at Penn State.
-At Penn State, he has studied under Mark Lusk, Daniel Twentey, and Joshua Davis and performed alongside notable musicians including Emmet Cohen, Vardan Ovsepian, Obed Calvaire, Fabian Almazan, Caroline Davis, and Ronen Itzik.
-He is in the process of getting his original compositions published by Second Floor Music.
+At Penn State, he has studied under Mark Lusk, Daniel Twentey, and Joshua Davis and performed alongside notable musicians including Emmet Cohen, Corey Wallace, Vardan Ovsepian, Obed Calvaire, Fabian Almazan, Caroline Davis, and Ronen Itzik.

-The Gabriel Herrera Quartet is a Manhattan-based jazz quartet and usually performs with trombone, guitar, bass, and drums.
-An ideal backline would include a microphone for the trombone, a guitar amp, and a drum set, although the quartet can supply their own.
+The Gabriel Herrera Quartet is a Manhattan-based jazz quartet with a diverse repertoire of standards and original compositions, though the hard bop subgenre most influences the quartet.
+Instrumentation is trombone, guitar, bass, and drums, and an ideal backline would include a talking mic, trombone mic, guitar amp, drum set, and four music stands, though the quartet can supply their own backline as needed.

-The Gabriel Herrera Big Band is a Manhattan-based 17-piece big band that performs with 5 saxes, 4 trombones, 4 trumpets, piano, guitar, bass, and drums.
-An ideal backline would include a piano, a drum set, 14 chairs, 17 music stands, and a microphone for soloists, although the big band can supply their own if necessary.
+The Gabriel Herrera Big Band is a Manhattan-based 17-piece big band that performs Herrera's original compositions and arrangements in the straight-ahead swing style with five saxes, four trombones, four trumpets, piano, guitar, bass, and drums.
+An ideal backline would include a talking mic, solo mic, piano or electric keyboard and amp, drum set, 14 chairs, and 17 music stands, although the big band can supply their own backline if necessary.

 Contact